Archives

 Note: This is a plant not currently for sale.
 This is an archive page preserved for informational use.

-Care: Full sun moist well-drained to well-drained soil
+Care: sun in well-drained to moist well-drained soil, acidic soil